How to Securely Connect and Manage Distributed Apps

 Built for enabling automation-driven IT, phoenixNAP’s Bare Metal Cloud servers are a fast deployable, cost-efficient infrastructure ideal for hybrid cloud environments.
 Providing physical servers with cloud-like deployment options, Bare Metal Cloud makes dedicated resources available in minutes.
 It can be used to complement organizations’ existing infrastructure for workloads that require higher performance potential.

-Running both on BMC and in GKE, Anthos provides an overview of all the workloads in a comprehensive, unified presentation of connections and their statuses.
-As such, it provides a single-pane-of-glass for managing multi-cloud networks.
+Running both on BMC and in GKE, Anthos provides a comprehensive, unified overview of all workloads, including connections and their statuses.
+As such, it provides a single pane of glass for managing multi-cloud networks.

 Once an application is deployed on-prem and in GKE, the Google Cloud Load Balancer chooses whether the app is loaded from the cloud or BMC.

-This routing can be focused either on failover or performance and latency prioritization, where a certain app deployed through Bare Metal Cloud could be used on-prem for internal users.
+This routing can be focused on either failover or performance and latency prioritization, allowing a certain app deployed through Bare Metal Cloud to be used on-prem for internal users.
 At the same time, the GCP variant would be a faster and more reliable option for external users.